 The shingles vaccine can help lower your chances of getting shingles.
 If you do get shingles, see your doctor.
 Starting treatment early can shorten the infection and lower your chances of having other problems.

-In women Causes that affect women only
+Causes that affect women only

 Some causes of lower left abdominal pain only affect women.
 These conditions may be more serious or need medical attention.
 Pain can also develop on right side of your abdomen in these cases.

 Cramps usually occur before and during your menstrual period.
 Although the pain can range from a minor annoyance to something that interferes with your daily activities, menstrual cramps usually aren’t serious.

 See your doctor if:

 - your cramps interfere with your daily activities

 - your symptoms get worse over time

 - you’re older than age 25 and your cramps have started to get more severe

 With endometriosis, tissue that typically lines the inside of your uterus also grows outside of the uterus.
 This can cause abdominal pain and lead to infertility.